EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 ##### Loading state
 {:.mt-0}

-Controls become inactive when user's cart is getting updated.
+Buttons become inactive when the cart is getting updated.

 Liquid Ajax Cart adds the [`js-ajax-cart-request-in-progress`](/reference/js-ajax-cart-request-in-progress) CSS class to the `body` tag during the updating process so you can show a loading indicator or make the controls visually disabled.